loyfael/Azae/README.md

 ```
 ## Bug reported
 - Sometimes the number of players on the minecraft server doesn't work properly.
 I'll do a fix of this problem when I have time.
+- /ticket add command don't works correctly.
+I'll do a fix of this problem when I have time.

 ## FAQ
 - Why doesn't the project have a configuration system?<br>